Additional ResourcesCanadian Nutrient File, 2010

 FDA has created downloadable posters for printing.
 These posters show nutrition information for the 20 most frequently consumed raw fruits, vegetables, and fish in the United States.

-Fruit & Vegetable Nutrition Facts Charts
+Fruit and Vegetable Nutrition Facts Charts

 Dole Food Company.